mdawar/rq-exporter/README.md

 `RQ_EXPORTER_LOG_LEVEL`: Logging level (default: `INFO`), only used when executing the package `python -m rq_exporter`

+When using **Gunicorn** the level will be set from its logger, you can pass the logging level using the `--log-level` option.

 ## Starting a WSGI Server

 ```console